 Poor cerebral blood flow, inflammation and free radicals (oxidative stress) can damage your brain.
 And one of the ways this manifests is memory loss.
 Left unchecked, it can develop into serious neurodegenerative diseases like Alzheimer’s and Parkinson’s Disease.

 ↓Heavy metals kill brain cells from the inside

 ↓Attention, concentration, and memory declines

-Pine Bark Extract to the rescue
+Pine Bark Extract benefits

 Professor Jacques Masquelier published his doctoral thesis in 1948 on OPCs, phytochemistry and human health.
 Masquelier discovered that OPCs could neutralize free radicals which were identified in a number of degenerative conditions and age-associated changes in the body.
 He found that OPCs were potent antioxidants.